xpepermint/config-keys/README.md

 ## Configuration File

-Settings file should look like the example bellow.
+Settings file should look something like the example bellow.

 ```
 // config/settings.js